ceafive/vscode-auto-install/README.md

 This extension contributes the following settings:

+* `autoInstaller.startOnLaunch`: Starts Auto Installer automatically if workspace has `package.json` in the root.
+Default: `false`

-* `autoInstaller.secure`: if true, only install packages with >10k monthly downloads. see `auto-install` secure flag
+* `autoInstaller.secure`: If set to `true`, Auto Installer will only install packages with >10k monthly downloads. see `ceafive\auto-install` secure flag.
+Default: `false`

-* `autoInstaller.startOnLaunch`: starts auto install if workspace has package.json in the root if true
+* `autoInstaller.notify`: If set to false, Auto Installer will not show notifications for installed or uninstalled packages.
+Default: `true`

+* `autoInstaller.uninstall`: If set to true, Auto Installer will not show automatically uninstall packages when they are removed from code.
+Default: `false`

 ## Known Issues